March 11, 2016

 v_r-u+ \frac{\lambda}{4 \pi G \rho t_{\rm{rx}}} \frac{\partial \sigma^2}{\partial r} = 0 \qquad v_r = v_t,

-where \lambda = \frac{27 \sqrt{\pi}}{10} C.
+with \lambda = \frac{27 \sqrt{\pi}}{10} C.